 Tax season is upon us!

 That’s where your IRS Form 990 comes in.
-For filing IRS Form 990 501(c)(3) organizations need to follow the IRS rules and these 5 tips for success –
+For filing IRS Form 990, 501(c)(3) organizations should follow instructions from the IRS.
+In this article, we’ll walk you through five simple tips to make this tax season a breeze.

-These 5 tips (plus some additional tips linked here) will help you get through your nonprofit’s important forms.
+Check out these five additional tips to help you get through these important forms.

 While there are some exceptions, such as religious or political groups, the majority of nonprofit organizations fill out an IRS Form 990.